History of the Republic of Singapore: 1965 to late 1970s

 Independent Singapore experienced its first encounter with international terrorism on 31 January 1974 when foreign terrorists hijacked the ferry boat Laju and held crew members hostage.
-The Terrorists had earlier attacked the oil refinery on Pulau Bukom in an attempt to disrupt the oil supply from Singapore to South Vietnam.
+The terrorists had earlier attacked the oil refinery on Pulau Bukom in an attempt to disrupt the oil supply from Singapore to South Vietnam.
 After days of negotiation, the hijackers finally agreed to release the hostages in exchange for safe passage from Singapore to Kuwait.
-To ensure safe passage of hikackers of the Laju from Singapore to Kuwait, a group of Singapore government officials, led by S.R.
+To ensure safe passage of hijackers of the Laju from Singapore to Kuwait, a group of Singapore government officials, led by S.R.
 Nathan, accompanied by the hijackers on their flight.
 Nathan was then Director of the Security and Intelligence Division at the Ministry of Defense, and would later go on to serve as the President of Singapore.
 The Singapore team comprised Nathan, eight government officials and four Singapore Armed Forces commandos.
-On 9 February 1974, the 13 Singaporean Officials returned to Singapore from Kuwait.
+On 9 February 1974, the 13 Singaporean officials returned to Singapore from Kuwait.

 The unemployment rate ranged between 10 and 12% and it threatened to create civil unrest.
 The loss of access to the Malaysian hinterland market and the lack of natural resources meant that Singapore had no solid traditional sources of income.
-A large portion of the population lacked formal education, even taking into account Chinese schools, which the British did not recognize.
+A large portion of the population lacked formal education, even taking into account Chinese schools, which the British did not recognise.
 Entrepot trade, the main use of Singapore's port and the original reason for Singapore's success in the 19th century, was no longer sufficient to support the large population.